 No Behavior Issues; Does Not Wear Hat: 50.%

 Conclusion: Not all students with behavior issues wear hats, but nearly all kids who wear hats have behavior issues.

 Why?
 I see the wearing of the hat as the canary in the coal mine.
 If a kid cannot come in and follow that basic rule, why would we expect them to follow other rules?
 Those with recent behavior issues are the most interesting because their wearing hats coincided with the change.
-Perhaps baseball is a poor influence?
+Perhaps the baseball season is a poor influence (ha, ha)?